cmcenearney/dregs/README.md

 Dregs
 =====

-A regular expression editor for Java, and shameless Rubular rip-off.
+A regular expression editor for Java.

-Using this to play around with Play! framework, but it might turn into something useful...
+Built with the Play! framework.

 Deployed on heroku at http://www.dregs.info